bediger4000/squava/README.md

 This avoids repeating for every leaf node of a game tree most of the calculations made by `squava` .
 I folded the static valuation of the board into the function `alphaBeta()` to avoid any function call overhead.
 Both changes sped up the programs.

-## JavaScript Program

-Point-n-click, runs in your browser.
-Single HTML file.

-JavaScript transliteration of an earlier version of the Golang version.

 ### Static Valuation Function